 Bruno says, “Hey, no hard feelings over this morning is there?
 I don’t know what came over me.”
 Gary smiles and says, “No problems here, brother,” but an abrupt turn of the shoulder and Bruno’s uncanny perception of body language shows that there is a problem.

-The next morning Bruno approaches the counter and the girl of his dreams is waiting for him.
-She looks straight at Bruno, eyes gleaming, a large smile across her face.
+The next morning Bruno approaches the counter, and the girl of his dreams is waiting for him.
+She looks straight at Bruno, eyes gleaming, a large smile on her face.